JamesMbeti/KSL-FINGERSPELLING-RECOGNITION/README.md

 ## 1. Business Understanding
 ### Overview
-Fingerspelling is a technique that makes use of hand formations to represent words and letters.
-Using fingerspelling, one can communicate information such as phone numbers, names, and even addresses.
-However, hearing impaired individuals find it difficult to merge the current technological advancements, such as, smartphones with fingerspelling because they happen to do it a lot faster than their devices.
-Therefore, there is need to bridge the gap between fingerspelling and typing on smartphones.

-Fingerspelling has grown to become one of the most crucial manual communication systems in the world.
-For deaf and individuals with hearing impairment issues, fingerspelling is one of the ways that they can communicate with those around them.
-However, few people are able to discern figerspelling and this leads to communication breakdowns.
-The use of machine learning technology can help to merge fingerspelling with exact letters and symbols to help enhance communication.
+Fingerspelling, a technique that utilizes hand formations to represent words and letters, plays a vital role in communication for individuals who are deaf or hard of hearing.
+However, merging this manual communication method with modern technology, such as smartphones, poses challenges as fingerspelling is typically faster than device recognition.
+Bridging this gap between fingerspelling and smartphone typing is crucial to improve communication accessibility.

 ### Problem Statement